Why Don’t Lions Attack Safari Vehicles

 10.They are a top wildlife attraction in Uganda

-Mountain gorilla trekking in Uganda’s Bwindi Impenetrable Forest and Mgahinga Gorilla National Park is one of the most thrilling wildlife experiences in Africa, attracting travelers from around the globe.
+Mountain gorilla trekking in Uganda’s Bwindi Impenetrable Forest and Mgahinga Gorilla National Park is one of the most thrilling wildlife experiences in Africa.